scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 `Machete` works in a manner similar to `Ginsu` and has all the same functionality, except for cutting on milestones (see below).
 However, before splitting the text it applies a makeshift tokenizer function, and the class then splits the text based on the resulting list of tokens.

 The Lexos API has three tokenizer functions in the `cutter` function registry: "whitespace" (the default), "character", and "linebreaks".
-A `Machete` object can be initialised with one of the tokenizers or the tokenizer can be passed to the [lexos.cutter.Machete.split][lexos.cutter.__init__.Machete.split] or [lexos.cutter.Machete.splitn][lexos.cutter.__init__.Machete.splitn] functions with the `tokenizer` parameter.
+A `Machete` object can be initialised with one of the tokenizers or the tokenizer can be passed to the [lexos.cutter.Machete.split][lexos.cutter.Machete.split] or [lexos.cutter.Machete.splitn][lexos.cutter.Machete.splitn] functions with the `tokenizer` parameter.

 !!! information "What if I don't like the tokenizer?"
     You can supply a custom function after first adding it to the registry.
 Here is an example: